sonmarcho/sonmarcho.github.io/5-passions.md

   <p>
   Chinese people also don't
   exclusively speak Mandarin, and a good example is given by Cantonese which people speak in the south.
-Actually, from my experience, it seems that most people speak at least two languages.
+Actually, it seems that most people speak at least two languages.
 They speak Mandarin as it is the common langage and actually often designated as such (普通话 / <i>pǔ'tōng huà</i> / "common language").
 But they also often speak a local language or dialect.